Low-Regret and Low-Complexity Learning for Hierarchical Inference: Numerical Results

 We present results for both known deterministic and stochastic offloading cost settings over a time horizon of $T = 100000$.
 All datasets are sampled uniformly at random to generate the arrival sequence.
 Each data point presented in the plot is averaged over 100 independent arrival sequences.
 We use the max-softmax function as the confidence measure, quantized to a 4-bit representation, resulting in $\lvert \Phi \rvert = 16$.

-Figure \ref{fig:accuracy}(a) shows the regret of HI-LCB and HI-LCB-lite (with $\alpha=0.52$ and $\alpha=1$) and Hedge-HI for image classification with a known deterministic offloading cost of $\gamma=0.5$.
+Recall that the regret guarantees in Section~\ref{sec:results} hold when the exploration parameter $\alpha$ is greater than $0.5$.
+We therefore restrict our numerical results to $\alpha > 0.5$.
+Figure \ref{fig:accuracy}(a) illustrates the regret performance of HI-LCB and HI-LCB-lite (with $\alpha=0.52$ and $\alpha=1$) alongside Hedge-HI for image classification with a known deterministic offloading cost of $\gamma=0.5$.
 Similarly, Figure \ref{fig:accuracy}(b) presents results for i.i.d. stochastic offloading costs, where $\Gamma_t$ is sampled from a bimodal distribution, taking values $0.45$ or $0.55$ with equal probability at each time-slot.
-At $T=100000$, HI-LCB and HI-LCB-lite with $\alpha = 0.52$ significantly outperform Hedge-HI across all three datasets.
-In both scenarios, Hedge-HI outperforms our policies for very short time-horizons, and HI-LCB and HI-LCB-lite outperform Hedge-HI as the time increases.
-The gap between the regrets of Hedge-HI and our policies increases with time.
+At $T=100\,000$, HI-LCB and HI-LCB-lite with $\alpha = 0.52$ significantly outperform Hedge-HI across all three datasets.
+In both scenarios, Hedge-HI outperforms our policies for short time-horizons, and HI-LCB and HI-LCB-lite outperform Hedge-HI as the time increases.
+HI-LCB and HI-LCB-lite experience higher initial regret than Hedge-HI because, by definition, both policies offload samples across all confidence values until they can identify with high probability which values belong to $\phi_H$.
+After this initial phase, HI-LCB and HI-LCB-lite start outperforming Hedge-HI and the gap between the regrets of Hedge-HI and our policies increases with time.
 As expected, HI-LCB marginally outperforms HI-LCB-lite for all parameter settings.

 In Figure \ref{fig:accuracy}(c), we compare the performance of various HI policies under constant and known offload costs spanning $[0,1]$.
 Notably, HI-LCB with $\alpha = 0.52$ consistently outperforms or matches the performance of Hedge-HI.
 HI-LCB-lite outperforms Hedge-HI for most parameter settings, with marginally worse performance in some cases.